MAIF/otoroshi/manual/next/docs/entities/routes.md

 }
 ```

-For the full list of available plugins, see @ref[built-in plugins](../plugins/built-in-plugins.md).
+For the full list of available plugins, see [built-in plugins](../plugins/built-in-plugins.md).

 ## Complete route JSON example